 For me, the most romantic thing Blair can do is be the one to organise things… whether it’s a simple date or whisking me away for the weekend – he doesn’t write poems or love letters but that’s not necessary, the thought involved in making an effort is more than enough.

 To mark one year married, we headed off on an anniversary adventure.
 Between pre-wedding preparations and the wedding weekend itself, we’d spent quite a lot of time in the beautiful Coromandel, but until recently it had been years since I’d been to Bay of Islands, and Blair had never been.
 A girls’ trip had gone so well there a few years ago, and more recently in January, so Blair and I sought solace in the ‘Winterless North’ and returned to Kerikeri for the weekend.
-We checked into Birdsong Retreat at Treghan Luxury Lodge and spent two days in total bliss.
+We checked into Birdsong Retreat and spent two days in total bliss.

 Hopefully that’s given you some food for thought and a few more ideas about your potential first wedding anniversary celebrations.
 You’ve got plenty more options than just “paper” – whether that’s something glittering and gold, an anniversary adventure, or a simple slice of cake and bottle of wine!
 Whatever you do, take a moment to tell your spouse what you’re grateful for over the past year, and what you’re looking forward to in future, the first wedding anniversary is only the beginning!